Dr Rehan Shah

 Research Centre:Research in Engineering and Materials Education

-Member of the British Society for Research into Learning Mathematics and HE Mathematics Education Working Group (BSRLM)
+British Society for Research into Learning Mathematics (BSRLM) - Member and part of HE Mathematics Education Working Group

-Member of the Society for Industrial and Applied Mathematics (SIAM)
+Society for Industrial and Applied Mathematics (SIAM) - Member

 Brief Biography

-Dr. Shah is a Lecturer (Assistant Professor) in Mathematics and Engineering Education at Queen Mary University of London (QMUL) with research interests in applied mathematics (nonlinear dynamics, analytical mechanics and mathematical modelling) as well as mathematics and engineering education pedagogy (diversification of STEM curricula, threshold concepts and concept inventories, university-industry and community partnerships, embedding ethics and sustainability in mathematics, history of mathematics and physics).
+Dr. Shah is a Lecturer (Assistant Professor) in Mathematics and Engineering Education at Queen Mary University of London (QMUL) with research interests in applied mathematics (nonlinear dynamics, analytical mechanics and mathematical modelling) as well as mathematics and engineering education pedagogy (diversification of STEM curricula, threshold concepts and concept inventories, university-industry and community partnerships, ethics and sustainability in mathematics, history of mathematics and physics).
+He specialises in education research methods including systematic literature reviews, semi-structured interviews, focus groups and survey design.

-He is also the School Lead for Inclusive Scholarship for the Centre for Academic Inclusion in Science and Engineering (CAISE) at QMUL, the School EDI Education Champion and a Queen Mary Research Integrity Champion.
-His work in these areas was also nominated for the QMUL Education Excellence Award.
-He was also selected to be an Engagement Champion by the QMUL Centre for Public Engagement.
+An accredited Senior Fellow (SFHEA) of Advance HE, he is also the School Lead for Inclusive Scholarship for the Centre for Academic Inclusion in Science and Engineering (CAISE) at QMUL, the School EDI Education Champion and a QMUL Public Engagement Champion.
+In addition to being awarded several internal and external funding grants, his work in these areas has also been nominated for the QMUL Education Excellence Award and QMSU Teacher of the Year and Sustainability Champion Awards.

-Until recently, he was also the Research Seminars Coordinator for the Centre for Research in Engineering and Materials Education (CREME).
-In addition to this, he also serves as the QMUL Academic Representative for both the Institute of Mathematics (IMA) and London Mathematics Society (LMS).
-He is also the School's Academic Lead for the IMA's Levelling Up Mathematics scheme.
+He has also been the Research Seminars Coordinator for the Centre for Research in Engineering and Materials Education (CREME).
+In addition to this, he also serves as the current QMUL Academic Representative for both the Institute of Mathematics and its Applications (IMA) and London Mathematics Society (LMS).
+He is also the QMUL Academic Lead for the Levelling Up Maths for Engineering programme, in addition to being a member of the IMA's London Branch Committee, Research Committee and the Early Career Mathematicians Committee.

 Prior to this, he taught GCSE and A-Level Mathematics as a full-time secondary school teacher at several independent schools across London.
 He also has an MSc in Mathematical Modelling and Scientific Computing from the University of Oxford (St. Anne's College) and a BEng in Mechanical Engineering with Business Finance from UCL.